 Trends and patents

 Google Trends allows you to keep on top of the latest industry movements and to compare yourself to others.
-Google alert enables you to keep track of your competitors and their keywords.
-Create a Google Alert on a number of your keywords will reveal how much interest there is in it.
+Google alerts enables you to keep track of your competitors and their keywords.
+Creating Google Alerts on a number of your keywords will reveal how much interest there is in it.
 Also, are the keywords they are using different to yours?
 And why?
 Add an alert with your own company name, and you could be less surprised in the future.
-And, keep a track on their patents.
-Thats, Current, historical and new patents.
+And, keep a track on your rival’s patents.
+That’s current, historical and new patents.
 Try Google Patents, Espace and WIPO.

 2. Social networks

 Your competitors should be all over social media.
 Facebook, LinkedIn, Instagram, Twitter and others.
 Marketing their wares, telling the world about the benefits of using them.
 Latest news and events.
 Interestingly, it’s not just what they are telling you, its what they are not telling you.
 Has an employee inadvertently revealed information?
-Or tell you about something that connects to another bit of information you already have?
-There are many free tools to monitor and search tweets, Facebook posts, blogs, review sites and videos.
-Also, social media will reveal what paying customers think of their service – especially if it’s imperfect.
+Or is telling you about something that connects to another bit of information you already have?
+There are many free tools to monitor and search Tweets, Facebook posts, blogs, review sites and videos.
+Social media will also reveal what paying customers think of their service – especially if it’s imperfect.

 3. Qualitative market research

 There are many inexpensive resources to check competitors online and offline.
 There is the Frost & Sullivan’s, Gartner’s, D&BHoovers, Compasses, as well as the Pitchbook’s of this world.
-But, they can be costly, However, they can also provide a summary of what’s going on.
-And if they are researching your market, something must be going on within it.
-In the UK the British Library provides members free access.
+They can be costly, but they also provide a summary of what’s happened in the past.
+And if they are researching aspects of your market, something must be going on within it.
+In the UK the British Library provides members free access to some of these databases.
 So, it can be worth a train ticket to London and a few hours browsing the databases.
-Also, take a look at what industry analyst firms are telling you.
+Take a look at what industry analyst firms are telling you.
 Subscribe to the various industry or share buying forums like VVFN.

 4. Conferences and trade associations

 Joining trade associations and playing an active role within them is an excellent use of your time.
-By going to relevant trade shows and conferences is an excellent way to learn more about competitors and their offering.
-Visit their booth and ask questions.
+By going to relevant trade shows and conferences is a great way to learn more about competitors and what they are offering.
+Visit their booths and ask questions.
 Look at their literature and listen to what they are saying to other people.
 You can ask them questions, and you don’t even have to lie about who you are.
 Half the time they will not ask about you, especially if they seem really keen and you are asking excellent questions.
 Ethically you should not lie about your identity, and we find we don’t need to anyway.
 Bored salespeople love to talk.